Healthdirect Free Australian health advice you can count on.

 • give them space to process their feelings

-• help your child problem solve, but don't try to fix their problems for them
+• help your child solve problems, but don't try to fix things for them

 It's also important to keep track of your child's emotions.
 This is because long periods of mood changes may be a sign of something more serious, such as a mental health issue.

-There are 3 key factors to watch for when keeping track of your child's mood swings:
+There are 3 key things to watch for when tracking your child's mood swings:

-1. Duration — check if your child's negative mood lasts longer than 2 weeks.
+1. Duration (how long) — does your child's low mood last longer than 2 weeks?

-2. Severity — look for significant changes in your child's thoughts, feelings or general behaviour.
+2. Severity (how strong) — are there major changes in their thoughts, feelings or behaviour?

-If you are concerned that your child is experiencing something more than just a teenage mood swing, seek support from your doctor or the resources below.
+If you are worried that your child is experiencing something more than just a teenage mood swing, seek support from your doctor or the resources below.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.